claucia/cs50x-final-project/README.md

 <!-- Screenshots or Gif? -->

 ### Donors
-The donor's tab is available only for admin profiles.
+The donor's tab is available only for admin users.
 It lists all the donors that made at least one blood donation at that blood bank.
 The actions allowed in this tab are:
 - Add new donors;
 - Search for donors already registered;
 - Edit any new information about the donor by clicking on the 'Edit' button;